marespadafor/replication_gambling/README.md

 This section details the source of the data employed in this study.

 This study uses several sources for data, which are publicly available.
+The only exception is the data from the Millenium Cohort Study, which we use to estimate the proportion of students who gamble in the UK by age 14 (footnote 12 in the Manuscript).
+MCS data are available through the UK Data Service, see more information in how to access it here:https://cls.ucl.ac.uk/cls-studies/millennium-cohort-study/ The `07_gambling_mcs.do` contains information and the code for calculations of Footnote 12.

 - Information on schools' characteristics and educational performance come from public administrative data yearly released by Madrid's education authorities, which is available here: https://gestiona3.madrid.org/wpad_pub/run/j/MostrarConsultaGeneral.icm.
 A version of this data, including educational centers that offered the academic track in post-compulsory education (Bachillerato, in Spanish), has been published and it is publicly available to download here: Espadafor, Mar, 2021, "Panel Data on High Schools in Madrid (2013-2018)", https://doi.org/10.7910/DVN/K4NSBK, Harvard Dataverse, V1, UNF:6:B5vf/YEfEjiSv/71pOi4Kw== [fileUNF]